 There are misconceptions circulating that if timber flooring is no longer deemed an 'Acceptable Solution' in wet areas with sanitary fixtures and sanitary appliances, that timber floors can no longer be used in these areas at all.

-t correct and timber flooring can still be used and specified in these areas- with the appropriate 'Alternative Solutions' documentation.
+However, this is not correct and timber flooring can still be used and specified in these areas- with the appropriate 'Alternative Solutions' documentation.

-he changes were made so the 'Acceptable Solution' (E3/AS1) better aligns with the requirements of the Building Code which states in Section E3.3.3 that “Floor surfaces of any space containing sanitary fixtures or sanitary appliances must be impervious and easily cleaned”.
+The changes were made so the 'Acceptable Solution' (E3/AS1) better aligns with the requirements of the Building Code which states in Section E3.3.3 that “Floor surfaces of any space containing sanitary fixtures or sanitary appliances must be impervious and easily cleaned”.

 So what does all of this mean?

-timber flooring can still be used in residential kitchens, laundries, toilet rooms and powder rooms by submitting documentation of an 'Alternative Solution', not an 'Acceptable Solution'.
+The good news is that timber flooring can still be used in residential kitchens, laundries, toilet rooms and powder rooms by submitting documentation of an 'Alternative Solution', not an 'Acceptable Solution'.

 This is a simple process.
 We're happy to help you gain consent for timber flooring in kitchen areas, or other wet areas: laundries, toilet/ powder rooms and bathrooms.